brwilkinson/MultiTierARMLoadBalance/README.md

-# MultiTierARM
+# MultiTierARMLoadBalance
-Create a domain with 2 DC's, Mid Tier Servers and Member Servers
+Create a domain with 2 DC's, Mid Tier Servers and Member Servers behind a Load Balancer

+* There is only a single Public IP on the Load Balancer

+* The member servers are behind NAT on different ports for WSMAN and RDP (for examples)

+* The Mid Tier Servers are Load Balanced on port 80 (for examples)

 ## Steps to get up and running
     1. Download the zip file or clone the repo